seb-eldershaw/Simple-Sentence-Encrypter/README.md

-# DNA-Analysis
+# Simple Sentence Encrypter
-This repo is a copy of a project I did on Codecademy
+This repo is a copy of a project I did on Codecademy.